Best Self-Care Tips to Help You Commit to Your Goals

 Go Slow

 It’s recommended to take things one step at a time.
-Gradually add activities, social events, and entertainment back into your schedule.
+Gradually add activities or social events back into your schedule.
 If you begin to feel overwhelmed, remove activities from your calendar until you, and your family, find the sweet spot.

 We hope these self-care and stress-reducing techniques help you – and your friends and family – get back in the swing so you can live your best life.